Platform

 That's it.

 A few lines to add a customer service Cerebral to your app.
+A few lines to add a medical billing Cerebral to your EMR.
+A few lines to add a data analyst Cerebral to your dashboard.

 Why This Matters